anusii/podnotes/README.md

 ## Online Demo

-Once you have your own POD visit https://podnotes.solidcommunity.au and login to your POD.
+Once you have your own Pod visit https://podnotes.solidcommunity.au and login to your Pod.
 Write and save a few notes, edit saved notes, and maybe share some notes with other users.
 That's it!
 Simple but useful.